Angel (1999 TV series): Themes

 While Buffy the Vampire Slayer was built around the angst of adolescence, Angel chronicles the different stages of adulthood after one leaves home and begins working.
 Cordelia Chase, who had been the most popular and superficial girl in Sunnydale High on Buffy, develops over the course of the series from an insecure young woman struggling in a daunting real world into an unexpectedly mature woman.
 Similarly, Wesley, the once uptight and bookish Watcher, becomes a man of quiet confidence and often ruthless action.

-In much the same way as Buffy had been both a homage and parody of traditional horror films, Angel gave the same treatment to the classical film noir.
+In much the same way as Buffy had been both an homage and parody of traditional horror films, Angel gave the same treatment to the classical film noir.
 Producer Kelly Manners said "Angel is a dark show about a man looking for redemption...
 We have an alcoholic metaphor with Angel.
 Angel is a guy who is one drink away from going back to his evil roots" He attempts to find redemption through helping the helpless of Los Angeles in a fashion similar to that of noir detectives.
 The first episode even included a Philip Marlowe-style voiceover.
 Angel filled the role of the reluctant, streetwise detective who has dealings with a variety of underworld characters.
 In this case, the "underworld" is a literal underworld of demons and supernatural beings.
 In one instance, Angel is explicitly compared with fictional noir private-detective Marlowe.
 Many traditional noir stories and characters were explored in earlier episodes, including the ditzy but attractive secretary, the cagey but well-informed partner, and clashes with crooked lawyers, femme fatales and meddlesome, too-good-for-their-own-good cops.
 These were usually given a modern or supernatural twist.